acsone/acsone-addons/account_invoice_project/README.rst

 Account Invoice Project
 =======================

-This module provides a new computed fields into account.invoice model It also provides it into the views
+This module provides a new stored and computed fields on account.invoice.
+This fields contains the project related to the invoice lines if the lines have the same project.
+In case where the lines are linked to different projects then the new computed fields will be "False"

 Credits
 =======